 There are over 400 varieties of passionflower, most of which are tender tropical evergreens.
-Passiflora incarnata is a deciduous species that can actually survive a bit of freezing temperature.
-In fact, it is native to the southeast United States.
+Passiflora incarnata is a deciduous species that can survive a bit of freezing temperatures.
+It is native to the southeast United States.
 It's semi-woody, with large serrated leaves.
 It clings to supports with tendrils.
 Purple Passion Flower is prized for its complex and exotic-looking purple and white flowers.

 Hardiness: USDA Zones 7a+, can be overwintered indoors.

 5. Trumpet Vine (Campsis radicans)

 A native American plant much loved by hummingbirds and butterflies.
 Widely adaptable to heat and cold, Trumpet Vine has been an especially popular choice as a perennial vine for Northern gardeners.
 However, be forewarned, they can easily become aggressive growers, spreading by rhizomes and popping up in the lawn and nearby garden beds.

 Since they can get quite woody, their weight requires strong support.
 Mature specimens make for nice winter interest, although they do require some maintenance pruning to keep them flowering at their best.
 Flowering can take a few years to start.
 Flowers are orange, red, and yellow.